datacamp/Applied-Machine-Learning-Ensemble-Modeling-live-training/README.md

 > - How to clean a DataFrame using `pandas` to make it ready for analysis.
 > - Apply common spreadsheets operations such as pivot tables and vlookups in Python using `pandas`.
 > - Create simple, interesting visualizations using `matplotlib`.
+> - Key considerations to take in when transitioning from single layer model to stacking layers.
+> - The Data Scientist mindset and keys to success in transitioning from baseline models to stacking models.
+> - How to select a baseline Machine Learning algorithm
+> - Discuss alternative stacking methods
+> - Create simple, two-layer regressor and classifier stacked models
+> - How to

 ### B. What technologies, packages, or functions will students use?
 Please be exhaustive.